ElasticDash-Official/CosyVoice/backend_integration_guide.md

 ```

 ### Notes:
-- Ensure the `stream_service.py` script is in the same directory as the client code, or adjust the path accordingly.
+- Ensure the `stream_service.py` script is running and the socket path matches the client code.
-- The service sends audio data in chunks.
-Ensure the client writes the received data to a file or processes it in real-time.
+- The service sends audio data in chunks with a length-prefix framing.
+Ensure the client processes the framing correctly.

 ---